7 Ways you can Make Money with Live Streaming in 2022

 You can also sign up for an affiliate program to earn money every time your follower purchases a product you endorsed on your live stream.
 Once an approved partner, you will be given a vanity link to share with your followers during your live videos and encourage them to purchase the products based on your personal experience and recommendation.
 All you have to do is speak high of the products during your live stream and share your link to your followers to get a commission.
 Simply make money broadcasting live.

 This has emerged as the most promising revenue-making prospect during the coronavirus pandemic.
 With the calling off of all conferences and meetings, organizers now arrange virtual summits and conferences, charge for admission and make money on a live stream.
 Viewers enjoy the same value as they used to during face-to-face events when they paid for tickets physically.
 Several sites will allow you to do this, such as TicketSpice, which can be integrated with Facebook Live and YouTube Live.
-And with OneStream Live, you can go live to both these platforms at the same time!
+And with OneStream Live, you can go live on both these platforms at the same time!

 #6 Live Selling

 Although a rather traditional route, live selling is still the most widely practiced way to make money through streaming.
 You can showcase your products live, interact with your audience to answer their queries and concerns in real-time, conduct product demos, and share how-to tutorials, all through live streams.
 The ultimate takeaway is a lead converted to a customer.

 💡Pro-Tip: Live sell on Amazon Live using OneStream Live.

 #7 Regular Viewer Payments